-Every year, at the CAPH/SNI Annual Conference, we showcase the innovative approaches to improve care and advance population health in California’s public health care systems through the Quality Leaders Awards (QLAs).
-The QLA’s honor the good work underway to achieve high value, high quality, patient-centered care.
+Every year at the CAPH/SNI Annual Conference, we showcase the most impressive initiatives that improve and advance high-quality, equitable health care among our member systems with the Quality Leaders Awards (QLAs).

-- Encourage the spread of effective strategies that improve the quality of care and advance population health; and
+- Encourage the spread of effective strategies that improve and advance high-quality, equitable health care

 To be eligible for a QLA:

-- The improvement initiative must be driven by the public health care system that is a member of CAPH.
+- The improvement initiative must be led by the public health care system that is a member of CAPH.
 County and community partners may be involved (e.g., criminal justice, health plans, community-based organizations).

 - The improvement effort must fit into one of the categories listed above.